GENI-NSF/geni-tools/README.txt

  Optional arguments include -H to specify a full hostname, -p to listen on a port other than 8001, and --debug for debugging output.
+ Note that listening on localhost/127.0.0.1 (the default) is not the same as listening on a real hostname / IP address.
+Be sure to listen on the desired interface and address the Aggregate Manager / Clearinghouse consistently.

 4. Run the GCF installation testing client: